VanillaChan6571/MultiEgg-Addon-Re-installer/readme.md

                                 <i class="fa fa-gears"></i> <span>MultiEgg</span>
                             </a>
                         </li>

+3. In `.env`, add `APP_VERSION=`, after the `=`, put your panel version.
+If you do not specify, it will default to the latest.

-3. Easy right? now finish it off by running our script:
+4. Easy right? now finish it off by running our script:

 bash <(curl -s https://api.multiegg.xyz/addon/install.sh)